 Common Name/ Scientific Name Status Habitat Likely to Occur Species Impacted by Action?
-Mammals New Mexico Meadow Jumping Mouse Zapus hudsonius luteus Endangered Riparian obligate found in tall, herbaceous vegetation adjacent to flowing streams, irrigation ditches, beaver ponds, and slough habitats.
+A the second second Mammals New Mexico Meadow Jumping Mouse Zapus hudsonius luteus Endangered Riparian obligate found in tall, herbaceous vegetation adjacent to flowing streams, irrigation ditches, beaver ponds, and slough habitats.
 Unlikely No Penasco Least Chipmunk Tamias minimus atristriatus Candidate Often occupy non-forested habitats composed of shrubs, rocks, dense herbaceous vegetation, or forests with trees that lack low-hanging limbs.
 In the Sacramento Mountains they are typically found in the ponderosa pine forest zone.
 Unlikely No Spotted Bat Euderma maculatum State NM - Threatened Prefers to forage in arid or ponderosa pine forests and marshlands.
 Large open habitat is likely preferred due to the frequency of their echolocation calls.
 Roost in small cracks found in cliffs and stony outcrops.
 Usually associated with habitat with a water source such as a spring, creek, river, or lake.
-Possible No Birds Mexican Spotted Owl Strix occidentalis lucida Threatened Typically roost and nest in late seral forests or rocky canyon habitats.
-Most typically found in forests with mature or old growth stands with complex structure with high canopy cover.
-Unlikely No Northern Aplomado Falcon Falco femoralis septentrionalis Experimental Population, Non-Essential State NM - Endangered Occupy desert grasslands and savannas.
+Possible No Birds Mexican Spotted Owl Strix occidentalis lucida Thereaters a strate product in torebits within Unlikely No Northern Aplomado Falcon Falco femoralis septentrionalis Experimental Population, Non-Essential State NM - Endangered Occupy desert grasslands and savannas.
 In New Mexico, when found, are often in desert grasslands with scattered mesquite and yucca.
 Reintroduction program has included areas of White Sands Missile Range.
-Unlikely/ Rare No Peregrine Falcon Falco peregrinus State NM - Threatened Prefers open habitats, such as grasslands, tundra, and meadows.
+Unlikely/ Rare No Peregrine Falcon Falco peregrimus State NM - Threatened Prefers open habitats, such as grasslands, tundra, and meadows.
 Nest on cliff faces and crevices or in urban areas on tall buildings.
 Possible No Common Black-Hawk State NM - Inhabit lowland areas with a source Likely No